tomap/hexo-theme-minidyne/README.md

 * `default_post_title` The default post title (used when no title is specified).
 * `default_post_icon` The default post icon (used when no icon is specified) is configured in the main `_config.yml`.
 * `social_platforms` Social Account: Setup the links to your social pages in the theme's `_config.yml` as an array of objects.
 Links are in the footer.
 They are used for sharing comments on your posts.
 Some need more properties than others

+## Note

+The devDependency in package.json is just here to know when there is an update for Tachyons

 ## Creator